 Terntank aims to continuously reduce fuel consumption and resulting air emissions.
 Target is to achieve a continuous reduction of fuel consumption on comparable operation measured related to cargo transported in the long run.

 In 2013, the SEEMP, Ship Energy Efficiency Management Plan, will become mandatory.
 Terntank started to implement its SEEMP already in 2011.
-By taking action in several areas, including trim and draught optimisation, speed management, improved hull and propeller condition, main engine performance and auxiliary engine performance and utilisation, Terntank expects to reduce air emissions considerably.
+By taking action in several areas, including trim and draught optimization, speed management, improved hull and propeller condition, main engine performance, and auxiliary engine performance and utilization, Terntank expects to reduce air emissions considerably.

 In 2011, Tärntank launched the Tärntank Environmental Shipping project in collaboration with the oil company Preem.
 The tanker Tarnvag has been equipped with the Catamiser on the main engine and all auxiliary motors.
 The Catamiser, invented by Gothenburg based heat systems producer GESAB, is a combined unit for waste heat recovery and NOx reduction of exhaust gases.

 By installing SCR (Selective Catalytic Reduction) systems in combination with Catamisers (exhaust gas boilers), NOx emission is reduced by 230 tonnes per year.
 NOx emission levels are also well below the IMO Tier III requirements that will enter into force in 2016.
 In addition, a heat recovery system that converts heat from all diesel exhaust gases to thermal heating makes a conventional oil fired boiler unnecessary.
 This reduces the vessel’s fuel consumption by 120 tonnes per year.
 In all, the installation reduces CO2 emissions by 370 tonnes annually.